julianbaker/audiusKit/documentation/Usage-Guide.md

 ## Testing & Network Requirements

 - Most tests in AudiusKitTests require a live network connection and access to the Audius API.
-- Tests in AudiusKitIntentsTests using MockAudiusAPIClient can be run offline and are suitable for verifying logic and pagination without network access.
+- Mock-based tests using `MockAudiusAPIClient` can be run offline and are suitable for verifying logic and pagination without network access.
 - For CI or local development without network, focus on mock-based tests.

 ---